frappe/frappe_io_2014/frappe_io/templates/statics/documentation/4-0-0/api.md

 ## RPC

-A request to an endpoint like `/api/method/{dotted.path.to.function}` will call a whitelisted python function.
+A request to an endpoint `/api/method/{dotted.path.to.function}` will call a whitelisted python function.
 A function can be whitelisted using the `frappe.whitelist` decorator.